ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-pingone.md

 1. Add the PingOne metadata URL in the Metadata URL field.
 2. Click Create

 You are done.
-The SAML 2.0 up-party can now be used as an up-party for down-parties in the track.
+The SAML 2.0 up-party can now be used as an up-party for application registrations in the track.